AccessNow/ooniprobix/README.md

 ===========

-When OONIProbix starts, the main window lets you open a specific report file (Under "File") or a directory of report files (see screenshot "directory_list.png").
+When OONIProbix starts, the main window lets you open a specific report file (Under "File") or a directory of report files.
 You can double click any of the reports to load them in a new window, and clicking a different report will bring it up in the same window in a different tab.